jbcodeforce/ML-studies/docs/ml/generative-ai.md

 Create new content (text, image,..) from existing one and a requested query.
 It is based on Large Language Model, pre-trained on huge amount of documents, using 500B of parameters.

+For generative AI, the input is very ambiguous, but also the output: there is no determinist output.
+With classical ML output is well expected.

 Some ways to use Generative AI:

 * Build foundation model from scratch
 * Reuse existing foundation models available as open-source (Hugging Face) or proprietary, add your corpus on top of it.
+* Use generative AI services or APIs offered by foundation model vendors.
+There is not control over the data, cost and customization.

 ???- "Hugging Face"
     [Hugging Face](https://huggingface.co/) is an open-source provider of natural language processing (NLP), which makes it easy to add state of the art ML models to  applications.
 We can deploy and fine-tune pre-trained models reducing the time it takes to set up and use these NLP models from weeks to minutes.